Dynamical signatures of point-gap Weyl semimetal: Introduction

-Weyl semimetals (WSMs) are three-dimensional (3D) crystals with pairs of stable, isolated band degeneracy points \cite{weylreview1, weylreview2,wsmrmp,weylxgwan,weylbalents,weylhuangsm,weyldaixi,weyllv,weylxu}.
-When the chemical potential lies near these point degeneracies, the low energy quasiparticles are Weyl fermions, i.e., massless chiral fermions obeying Weyl equation.
-In the simplest case, a Weyl semimetal has two Weyl points (WPs) with opposite chirality $\pm 1$ located at $\pm \mathbf{b}$ in momentum space with effective Hamiltonian $H_\pm = \pm v (\mathbf{k}\mp \mathbf{b})\cdot \boldsymbol{s}\,\pm b_0$.
+Weyl semimetals (WSMs) are three-dimensional (3D) crystals with pairs of isolated band degeneracy points known as the Weyl points (WPs)~\cite{weylreview1,weylreview2,wsmrmp,weylxgwan,weylbalents,weylhuangsm,weyldaixi,weyllv,weylxu}.
+When the chemical potential lies near the degeneracy points, the low energy quasiparticles are Weyl fermions, i.e., massless chiral fermions obeying the Weyl equation.
+In the simplest case, a Weyl semimetal has two Weyl points with opposite chirality $\pm 1$ located at $\pm \mathbf{b}$ in momentum space with effective Hamiltonian $H_\pm = \pm v (\mathbf{k}\mp \mathbf{b})\cdot \boldsymbol{s}\pm b_0$.
 Here $\boldsymbol{s}$ refers to the (pseudo-)spin and $v$ plays the role of the speed of light.
-The two Weyl points, as the source and drain of Berry flux, carry integer topological charge $\pm 1$.
+The two Weyl points, as the source and drain of Berry flux in momentum space, carry integer topological charge $\pm 1$.
 This gives rise to a host of fascinating phenomena, including the emergence of gapless excitations in the form of Fermi arcs on surfaces and anomalous Hall effect.
-Remarkably, the electromagnetic response of Weyl semimetal can be described by a field theory with action $S=(e/2\pi)^2\int dt d^3\mathbf{r}~\theta(\mathbf{r},t) \mathbf{E\cdot B}$ that captures chiral anomaly \cite{cmegrushin,cmewsm,cmeyamamoto,cmegoswami,cmefranz}.
-Here the axion field $\theta(\mathbf{r},t)=2(\mathbf{b\cdot r}-b_0t)$ is linear in the separation of WPs in energy and momentum $b^\mu=(b_0, \mathbf{b})$, and we adopt natural units $c=\hbar=1$.
-The theory predicts chiral magnetic effect, i.e., a current $\mathbf{j}=-(e^2/2\pi^2)b_0\mathbf{B}$ induced by the magnetic field $\mathbf{B}$.
-The current vanishes in equilibrium with $b_0=0$.
-In the presence of parallel $\mathbf{E}$ and $\mathbf{B}$ fields, however, an effective chiral chemical potential $b_0\propto \mathbf{E\cdot B}$ can be established, leading to $\mathbf{j}\propto \mathbf{B}(\mathbf{E\cdot B})$.
+Remarkably, WSMs realize the so-called chiral anomaly in quantum field theory~\cite{chiralano1,chiralano2,cmegrushin,cmewsm,cmeyamamoto,cmegoswami,cmefranz}.
+For example, in the presence of both $\mathbf{E}$ and $\mathbf{B}$ fields, an effective chiral chemical potential $b_0\propto \mathbf{E\cdot B}$ is established, leading to an electrical current $\mathbf{j}\propto \mathbf{B}(\mathbf{E\cdot B})$.